This is the last post of the thread, to start at the beginning click here.

 Another nice day dawned and I was off a little before the tide turned and in daylight for a change.

-are always a good number of boats there in the morning, perhaps
+are always a good number of boats there in the early morning,

 Sunday was another lovely day although a bit chilly first thing, it made a welcome change to have five consecutive days of very good sailing.
 I left at 07:00 and with adjacent boats well clear I left the buoy under sail and headed for the North Channel past the Shingles banks.

 Again a plan to do the whole leg, at least to Hurst Narrows, under sail was thwarted, this time by a fleet of Danish Folkboats taking part in an important international regatta.

 |On this course I would have ended up in the middle of the fleet

 and apart from the fact they were racing they were on starboard